provider image

 • A scar that becomes raised or doesn’t fade as expected

-• An uneven appearance or persistent lumps under the skin
+• An uneven appearance or persistent lumps under your skin

 4. Complete recovery from a tummy tuck can be up to 8 weeks

-Depending on the physical demands of your daily routine, you may be ready to return to your regular activities in 2 weeks.
-But a full recovery can take many more weeks, while you’re waiting for the pain, swelling, and redness to resolve.
+Depending on how physically demanding your daily routine is, you may be ready to return to your regular activities in 2 weeks.
+But a full recovery can take several more weeks for the pain, swelling, and redness to resolve.

-Your surgeon may make several recommendations to help minimize side effects and to help you heal faster.
+Your surgeon may make several recommendations to help minimize side effects and speed up healing.
 These can include:

-• Compression: Along with the bandages placed on your sutures, you will wear an elastic bandage or compression wrap.
-You will likely need to wear a compression bandage for several weeks.
-This will help keep the swelling down.
+• Compression: Along with the bandages placed on your sutures, you’ll wear an elastic bandage or compression wrap.
+You’ll likely need to wear a compression bandage for several weeks.
+This helps keep the swelling down.

-• Drains: A drain may be placed under your skin during the surgery and left in temporarily.
-This is a thin tube to drain any excess fluid that could accumulate.
+• Drains: A small tube (called a drain) may be placed under your skin during the surgery and left in temporarily.
+This will drain any excess fluid that could accumulate.
 You may have a few drains after surgery.
-These are important for healing and to lower the risk of infection.
+These are important for healing and to lower your risk of infection.

-• Light activity: You’ll be able to do light activity, such as walking, right away, but you’ll have to avoid strenuous activity for a little while.
+• Light activity: You can start light activity, like walking, right away.
+But you’ll have to avoid strenuous activity for a little while.
 Lifting heavy objects, running, and doing abdominal exercises will likely be off-limits for at least 6 weeks.
 This includes lifting small children.

 5. A tummy tuck isn’t for everybody

-Although you may be unhappy with your current belly shape, a tummy tuck may not be the right choice for you.
+Although you may be unhappy with your current body shape, a tummy tuck might not be the right choice for you.
 Some people have health conditions that make having the procedure too risky.
-And a tummy tuck isn’t useful for weight loss, so it’s not a good idea if you’re just beginning a weight loss journey.
+And a tummy tuck isn’t useful for weight loss, so it’s not a good option if you’re just beginning a weight-loss journey.

-A few signs that you could be a good candidate for a tummy tuck are:
+You might be a good candidate for a tummy tuck if:

-• You have loose skin, fat, or stretched muscles of your belly that don’t respond to diet or exercise.
+• You have loose skin, excess fat, or stretched belly muscles that don’t respond to diet or exercise.

 • You don’t smoke.